 Your doctor can help you decide which steps are necessary.
 But here are five tips to try to reduce asthma triggers:

 - Put mattress covers on any bed your child sleeps in.

 - Get rid of carpeting.

 - Don't permit smoking anywhere in your home.

-Reducing triggers in your home — when combined with the rest of your child's asthma action plan (which might involve regular medication and allergy shots) — can help your child breathe better and have fewer flare-ups.
+Reducing triggers in your home — when combined with the rest of your child's asthma action plan (which might involve regular medicine and allergy shots) — can help your child breathe better and have fewer flare-ups.

-Indeed, one study showed that when measures were taken to eliminate dust mites, kids with this trigger had fewer asthma symptoms, needed their quick-relief medicine (also called rescue or fast-acting medicine) less often, and were generally less sensitive to their other triggers.
+Indeed, one study showed that when steps were taken to eliminate dust mites, kids with this trigger had fewer asthma symptoms, needed their quick-relief medicine (also called rescue or fast-acting medicine) less often, and were generally less sensitive to their other triggers.

 Reviewed by: Elana Pearl Ben-Joseph, MD